LATEST UPDATE: 2 December 2020

 The Civic Offices closure also includes access to services provided by: Surrey Police, JobCentrePlus and Surrey County Council Adult Social Care.

 View the current opening status and contact details for each organisation.

 Council facilities closed for public use

-In line with the Government's announcement on Sunday 10 May, the following facilities are open:
+In line with the Government's safety guidelines, the following council owned facilities are open to the public: